exo-lang/exo/docs/Design.md

 These user-defined scheduling operations can encapsulate common optimization patterns and hardware-specific transformations, greatly improving productivity.
 They can be put together in reusable libraries, further enabling modularity and portability.

-More info can be found in the ASPLOS paper and [./Cursor.md](./Cursor.md).
+More infomation can be found in the [ASPLOS paper](.) and [Cursor.md](./Cursor.md).

 ## The AIR Framework: Action, Inspection, Reference

 We identified that Action, Inspection, and Reference are the key scheduling language design mechanisms that enable user-defined scheduling operations.

-- **Actions** are the scheduling primitives that transform the code (e.g., `split`, `reorder`).
+- **Actions** are the scheduling primitives that transform the code (e.g., `divide_loop`, `reorder`).
 - **Inspections** query properties of the code (e.g., loop bounds, memory access patterns).
 - **References** point to specific parts of the code to apply actions to.

 Together, AIR allows scheduling operations to be defined as composable rewrites on the code.
-The language implementation guarantees the correctness of these rewrites with a set of effect analyses.
+The language implementation guarantees the correctness of these primitive rewrites with a set of effect analyses.

 ## Cursors: Enabling Relative References

 A novel feature in Exo's design is the concept of cursors, which serve as relative references into the code.
-Similar to a text editing cursor, an Exo cursor identifies a specific location in the program AST, such as a statement, loop nest, or even the gap between statements.
+Similar to a text editing cursor, an Exo cursor can refer to a specific location in the program AST, such as a statement, loop nest, or even the gap between statements.

 Cursors support navigation operations such as `next`, `prev`, `parent`, enabling powerful code transformations using relative positions.
+Furthermore, Cursor _forwarding_ let users reuse the cursor from the previous procedure in the current procedure.
 Multiple cursors can coexist, allowing different parts of the code to be referenced and modified simultaneously.

-Using cursors, complex scheduling operations can be built using simple navigation and rewrite rules, with the cursor abstracting away the details of manual AST manipulation.